 In response to this problem, we collected data and conducted tests.
 So, if you're stuck in the Dell Boot Loop, you've come to the right page.
 First, figure out why a Dell computer or laptop is stuck in a boot loop.

-Does Your Dell Laptop Keep Restarting?
+Does Your Dell Laptop Keep Restarting, or is Dell stuck on Dell logo?
 This section describes several common causes of this error.
 Read on to learn more.

 - Operating System Corruption: OS corruption means that some files critical to the OS are invalid or somehow messed up (the computer shuts down during an update, the computer freezes while sleeping, etc.).
 This causes the whole computer to malfunction strangely.